 The challenge: find other ways to have meaningful interactions with experts.

 Possible solutions: rely less on experts and more on the collective knowledge of the participants.
 Why not let the participants build their own conference?
 Or: just interview one expert at a time.

 No conference without one or two big celebrities.
 At HR Tech there were at least three.
 I was able to experience Gary Hamel, Dan Pontefract and David McCandless.
 I was really looking forward to these presentations, as I have a great respect for these thought leaders.
-But also here the organization choose to give them very limited time, so they were only able to present a glimpse of what they could bring.
+But also here the organisation choose to give them very limited time, so they were only able to present a glimpse of what they could bring.
 I get a lot more out of reading and viewing their books (I highly recommend the two books of McCandless!).

 The challenge: organize a conference without the big names.
 Or: give the big name a lot more room to present and interact with the audience.

 If people want interaction they will get it.
 The solution: send them away in small groups with the question: “What does this mean for your organisation?”.
 In this way you can easily fill many hours and the cost of these sessions are low.